 Don’t Pay The Price For Someone Else’s Short Attention Span

-Sure, it’s something probably every driver has done at some point.
-We may not be proud of it, but it’s easy to check your cell phone for text messages or emails when you’re stopped at a red light or crawling up the 405 at rush hour.
+We may not be proud of it, but sure, it’s easy to check our cellphone for text messages or emails when we are stopped at a red light or crawling up the 405 at rush hour.
+It’s probably something that nearly every driver has done at some point.

-The only difference is, you didn’t cause a crash that seriously injured someone else.
-No; someone else put his or her own distractions ahead of your safety, and now you’re left injured and hurting.
-Who’s going to make sure that driver is held accountable, and you’re not left footing the bill for medical bills and missed work that simply weren’t your fault?
+The only difference is that you didn’t cause a crash that seriously injured someone else while doing it.
+No; someone else put their own distractions ahead of your safety, and now you’re left injured and hurting.
+Who’s going to make sure that that driver is held accountable and you’re not left footing the bill for medical bills and missed work for something that simply wasn’t your fault?

-Our firm.
-We stand up for personal injury victims in Irvine and throughout Orange County.
-Backed by attorney Frank Nicholas‘ more than 40 years of experience in the field, we fight to make sure that the financial burden of a crash falls where it belongs: with the driver who caused it.
+Me, attorney Frank Nicholas.
+I stand up for personal injury victims in Irvine and throughout Orange County.
+Backed by my more than 40 years of experience in the field, I fight to make sure that the financial burden of a crash falls where it belongs: with the driver who caused it.
 It’s as simple as that.

-Evidence comes into play in almost every car crash case; things like skid marks, vehicle damage and road conditions all play an important role in making the case for compensation.
+Evidence comes into play in almost every car crash case.
+Things like skid marks, vehicle damage and road conditions all play important roles in making the case for compensation.
 With distracted driving cases, however, there’s an additional twist: How do you prove that the driver was actually texting while driving?

-We know how to get and leverage evidence like call logs and eyewitness testimony that can make the difference between a weak compensation claim and an open-and-shut case.
-By exhaustively looking for every shred of evidence that could help a client’s cause, we make sure our clients are well-positioned to get maximum compensation for:
+At my firm, Frank Nicholas, A Law Corporation, I know how to get and leverage evidence like call logs and eyewitness testimony that can make the difference between a weak compensation claim and an open-and-shut case.
+By exhaustively looking for every shred of evidence that could help a client’s cause, I make sure my clients are well-positioned to get maximum compensation for:

 - Medical bills